MarcoHassan/AWS-server-/README.md

 #### General Information

-The python script relies will intereact with two different files and one database.
+The python script will interact with two different files and one database.

-In this sense when running the scipt you will be asked to specify the path to a .json file where your twitter API credentials are properly stored.
+In this sense when running the script you will be asked to specify the path to a .json file where your twitter API credentials are properly stored.

 Moreover you will be asked to specify the naming of two files that exist in your shell working directory or that will be created: